dsarell1/OSlab2/OSlab2_README.md

 # OSlab2 -- Banker's Algorithm -- Dylan Sarell -- 11/17/22

 This is my Second Lab Assignment for My Operating Systems class and I do not think this lab was as hard as the first one.
 For this Assignment the goal was to create and ultialize banker's Algorithm to solve the Deadlock problem.
+Banker's Algorithm is used for deadlock Avoidance and to find the safe sequence of processes to complete without the system deadlocking.
+A Safe System means that there is not Deadlock, where two processes are locked because one process has the recource of a another running process and that process has a resource that one is waiting for.